OpenResearchInstitute/joco-2019-badge/firmware/notes/notifications.md

 ## Background Bling

-Background LED bling runs at all times unless something stops it (games typically stop it).
+Fomerly, LED bling ran at all times unless something stoped it (games typically stop it).
 Anything that stops the LED background bling restarts it when finished.
-Places in the code that stop/restart the background LED bling are:
+Places in the code that usewd to stop/restart the background LED bling were:
 * Starting any custom bling from the menus stops it
 * Entering menus below the main menu seems to stop it but not clear the LEDs (check this)
 * Some custom bling that is started/stoppped in mbp_term.c in __bling_schedule_handler()
 * games - chip8, mastermind, capture, transio QSL, skifree
 * during execution of TCL scripts

+This has been changed to only display background LED bling in the top level menu, which is where most people tend to 'park' their display if they're not displaying custom bling.
+This made it easier to not have to worry about when to turn off and on the background bling.
+However, in the final implementation of notifications this matters less, and it should be possible to add back more places that display background bling if needed.

 The background LED bling code is in bling/mbp_bling.c The timer handler __background_led_sch_handler() is called every BACKGROUND_LED_TIME_MS